cofinalsubnets/lax/README.md

 yes but why
 -----------
 * No bullshit legalese.
+* Designed to be friendly to use interactively.
 * No hardcoded constraints on terminal output, handling of failed tests, w/e - it's all done with user-configurable hooks.
 * Code footprint so small it's hardly there (< 150 SLOC).
 * Does not pollute your toplevel namespace or infect the entire Ruby object hierarchy with its code.